gvwilson/fiction/santas/index.md

 "It was disrespectful, is what it was."

 "Mm."
-Wrapping had never been Finner's favorite chore,<span class="sidenote">Though it was still better than writing class.</span>
+Wrapping had never been Finner's favorite chore,<span class="note">Though it was still better than writing class.</span>
 but the thought of what his parents or Gran-Granna Tumbly would say if a present went into a sack without being wrapped made his stomach do flip-flops.